 Spoilers for all the existing Scream movies, plus an assumption of familiarity.

 We just did a re-watch, and I had completely forgotten that Scream 5 is in the works until we were midway through.
 I’m sure I’ll see it, but I don’t know how I feel about it.
 It’s a unique situation in the genre to have four films with the same director, a consistent core cast, and three of the four written by the original creator.
 Even the same composer worked on all the films!
-The only comparable situation I can think of is the Phantasm films, where four of the five films had the original director/creator, and all five starring Reggie Bannister and Angus Scrimm.
+The only comparable situation I can think of is the Phantasm films, where four of the five had the original director/creator, and all five starred Reggie Bannister and Angus Scrimm.
 So I have mixed feelings about Scream returning without Wes Craven at the helm, even if the series had the usual diminishing returns.
 Neve Campbell, David Arquette, and Courteney Cox are all set to return, along with Scream 4’s Marley Shelton … and I swear to God if there’s a love triangle I’ll, well, scream.
 It’s being directed by Matt Bettinelli-Olpin, and written by Tyler Gillett, the team who did Ready or Not, so that's promising.
 In the meantime:

 Most frustrating death: I think I’ve been mad about Tatum’s death every time I’ve seen it, all the way back to the first viewing, and I’m still mad.
 Her "Bam!
-Bitch went down!" scene, reenacting Sidney slugging Gale with a stuffed bunny, is still super-endearing, as is her protective instinct toward her friend.
+Bitch went down!" scene, reenacting Sidney slugging Gale with a stuffed bunny, is still super-endearing, as is her general protective instinct toward her friend.
 And I feel like she should have done more damage with those beer bottles.

 Cringiest moment: The mean girls gossiping about Sidney in the bathroom look way too old, and are so exaggerated, it’s like they’re in a different movie.